 - The theft or attempted theft of any examination materials is punishable as a felony.

-- My participation in any irregularity occurring during this examination, such as giving or obtaining unauthorized information or aid, as evidenced by observation or subsequent analysis, may result in termination of my participation, invalidation of the results of my examination or other appropriate action.
+- Participation in any irregularity occurring during this examination such as giving or obtaining unauthorized information or aid, as evidenced by observation or subsequent analysis, may result in termination of participation, invalidation of the examination results or other appropriate action.

-My electronic signature on my application indicates that I have read, understood, and agree to be bound by the statement of confidentiality and that I have read and understood the BPS Candidate’s Guide.
-Failure to comply can result in termination of my participation, invalidation of the results of my examination or other appropriate action.
+The electronic signature on a candidate’s application indicates that they have read, understood, and agree to be bound by the statement of confidentiality and that they have read and understood the BPS Candidate’s Guide.
+Failure to comply can result in termination of the candidate’s participation, invalidation of the results of the examination, or other appropriate action.

 During the computer-based examinations, candidate responses are stored in real time as candidates progress through an examination.
-Scoring for all candidates takes place after the examination administration window closes.
 The candidate’s response for each question is recorded and scored against the answer key.
 It is to the candidate’s advantage to answer every question on the examination.
 There is no penalty in the scoring formula for guessing.

 The individual score report will indicate whether the candidate passed or failed the examination.

-Candidates will receive their score reports electronically approximately 60 days following the close of the scheduled examination administration window by logging in to their MyBPS accounts.
+- Candidates in the windows testing model can expect to receive their score reports electronically within 90 calendar days following the close of the scheduled examination administration window.

 For reasons of privacy and confidentiality, examination results are released to the candidate only.
-Examination results will not be given via email, telephone or fax.
-Access to a candidate’s score report is limited to those staff at BPS who are involved in the processing of these reports.
+Examination results will not be given via email, telephone, or fax.
+Access to a candidate’s score report is limited to the staff at BPS who are involved in the processing of these reports.
 BPS will not release personal information (other than the name of certified individuals under established policy) without written authorization.

 To protect the security and integrity of the specialty certification examinations, neither BPS nor its examination administrator release examination questions, individual answer strings, or the answer key to any individual or organization.
-Efforts are made by BPS, its Specialty Councils, and its examination administrator to produce completely accurate examinations; however, if a candidate believes there is an error in an examination question, the concern should be noted in the candidate comments of the examination and the candidate should contact BPS immediately after the examination.
+Efforts are made by BPS, its specialty councils, and its examination administrator to produce completely accurate examinations; however, if a candidate believes there is an error in an examination question, the concern should be noted in the candidate’s comments on the examination and the candidate should contact BPS immediately after the examination.

 The passing standards, or cut scores, used in BPS examinations were established using criterion-referenced procedures that are widely used in certification.
 Criterion-referenced passing standards link the score required to pass an examination to the minimum level of knowledge required for specialty certification.
 Each BPS specialty certification program establishes its own passing standard.